edgio-docs/edgio-docs/rest_api/openapi/description.md

 ## Access Tokens

 Each request to a REST API service must be authorized by passing an access token to the `Authorization` request header.
 Access tokens provide temporary authorization (e.g., 1 minute) to our REST API service.
+The duration of this authorization is determined by the API client's **Access Token Lifetime (Seconds)** option.
 Once an access token expires, it may no longer be used to authorize requests.
 Attempting to authorize a request with an expired token will result in a `401 Unauthenticated Access` response.

 Requesting an access token requires: